Skip to content

 Photo of landscaping around riverfront walkway

 Let’s start with a definition of green infrastructure.
-While there are many definitions, my favorite is “managing the rain where it falls.”
+While many definitions exist, one that stands out is "managing the rain where it falls."
 How can you go wrong when you’re mimicking Mother Nature before infrastructure was built?
 Okay, there are plenty of ways you could go wrong, but it’s true in the most basic form!

-Complete streets on the other hand are the whole package: accessible, safe, functional, and attractive.
+Complete streets, on the other hand, are the whole package: accessible, safe, resilient, functional, and attractive.
 These thoroughfares don't just make neighborhoods and businesses better, they also boost economic opportunities for the whole community.

 Multi-Department Collaboration = Community Success

-Just like the street components, all stakeholder departments need to work together to collectively construct the best options for the community.
+Just like the street components, all stakeholder departments need to work together to construct the best options for the community collectively.
 A plan developed by one department isn’t always going to be accepted throughout.
-Departments – including planning, engineering, streets, traffic safety, mobility, fire, water, sanitary and stormwater – should collaborate for mutual benefits.
-Working together is the best way to determine how one amenity may affect another and how there may be mutual co-benefits.
-For example, one department’s bulb out/bump out/curb extension rain garden may be another’s traffic calming and pedestrian safety amenity.
+Departments should collaborate for mutual benefits, including planning, engineering, streets, traffic safety, mobility, fire, water, sanitary, and stormwater.
+Working together is the best way to determine how one amenity may affect another and how there may be mutual co-benefits or challenges.
+For example, one department’s bump out/curb extension rain garden may be another’s traffic calming and pedestrian safety amenity.
+The same feature could also become the roadway maintenance crew’s worst plowing nightmare.

 Illustration showing all the departments working together to create community success